11 Best Things to Do in Huntsville, Alabama: A Local's Guide to Rocket City

 What Else Should You Consider When Visiting Huntsville?

 Let your interests guide you on your visit to Huntsville.
-If space is your thing, then you’ll be in heaven, but it’s important to know that there’s a slew of museums that you might want to visit beyond just space, and that there’s also some neighbourhoods well worth diving into, and some opportunities for outdoor adventure.
+If space is your thing, then you’ll be in heaven, but it’s important to know that there are a slew of museums, historic homes and other arts destinations that you might want to visit beyond just space and that there are also some neighbourhoods well worth diving into, and some opportunities for outdoor adventure.